 - the section 21 notice expired on the wrong date

-- you live in a shared home that is classified as a house in multiple occupation that should be licenced by the council but isn't
+- you live in a shared home that is classified as a house in multiple occupation that should be licensed by the council but isn't

 How to defend the case or delay eviction